STaRR: Spatial-Temporal Token-Dynamics-Aware Responsive Remasking for Diffusion Language Models: Introduction

 \section{\textbf{Introduction}}

-Diffusion Language Models (DLMs) present a compelling alternative to autoregressive methods, characterized by their inherent capacity for multi-modal integration and high-throughput parallel inference.
-Unlike sequential prediction, DLMs operate by iteratively denoising masked token segments, leveraging a bidirectional attention mechanism to utilize full sequence context (Fig.~\ref{fig:1}(a)).

-This shift to iterative denoising unlocks significant token-level parallelism, which is leveraged by the core DLM strategy: Token Remasking.
-As tokens accumulate different amounts of information during decoding, they exhibit heterogeneous decoding priorities (Fig.~\ref{fig:1}(b)).
-Remasking is the process of postponing the commitment of low-priority tokens, thereby regulating the generation flow and avoiding overconfident early decisions.
-Specifically, the model assigns a confidence score to each generated token (represented by color intensity) and only a high-priority subset—the "decoded tokens"—is finalized at each decoding step.
+Recently, Diffusion Language Models (DLMs)~\cite{wang2508diffusion,austin2021program} have emerged as a compelling alternative to autoregressive paradigms.
+DLMs show strong potential for unifying multimodal generation and benefit from parallel decoding, which enables high-throughput inference~\cite{wang2508diffusion,chen2021evaluating}.
+Instead of conducting next-token prediction, DLMs employ an iterative denoising process to transform unknown tokens gradually to answers.~\cite{yu2025discrete}.
+Specifically, this iterative denoising process is achieved by a multi-step diffusion process.
+And each diffusion step is divided into two phases: a prediction phase and a remasking phase.
+During the prediction phase, the model generates candidate tokens along with confidence scores for all current masks.
+During the remasking phase, a remasking strategy is applied to filter out low-confidence predictions, deferring their resolution to subsequent steps where richer contextual information enables more accurate inference.
+The choice of tokens to remask is therefore critical, as it directly governs the trade-off between generation speed and output quality.

-However, the relationship between a token’s confidence and its ideal decoding time is far from straightforward.
-LLaDA-8B~\cite{nie2025large} and Dream-7B~\cite{ye2025dream} adopt a fixed-threshold strategy, decoding only tokens whose confidence exceeds a predefined cut-off.
-DUS~\cite{luxembourg2025plan} demonstrates that a token’s position can also influence its decoding schedule.
-SlowFast Sampling~\cite{wei2025accelerating} further incorporates constrained remasking by predicting a fast-decoding window for each step and limiting decoded tokens to those within the window.
-While these methods incorporate various token-level indicators, most rely on static thresholding of a single token metric, overlooking the continuously evolving information flow.
-As a result, tokens may be decoded prematurely—before reaching stability—leading to errors, as shown in Fig.~\ref{fig:1}(c).
+A substantial body of prior work has focused on designing remasking strategies.
+LLaDA-8B~\cite{nie2025large} and Dream-7B~\cite{ye2025dream} adopt fixed-threshold strategies, decoding only tokens whose confidence exceeds a predefined cutoff.
+DUS~\cite{luxembourg2025plan} further shows that a token’s position can influence its decoding schedule.
+SlowFast Sampling~\cite{wei2025accelerating} extends this line of work by introducing constrained remasking, where a fast-decoding window is predicted at each step, and decoding is restricted to tokens within this window~\cite{tian2025finish}.